You can also watch Financial Aid videos online on our FA TV and get your questions answered by clicking on FATV.

 A. Financial aid is money from federal, state, and private institutions used to pay college costs.
 There are two general types of aid: gift aid and self-help aid.

-In addition to the FAFSA, a separate form may be required to apply for a Cal Grant, called the GPA Verification Form.
-A GPA Verification Form may be to be completed and mailed to the California Student Aid Commission.
-The form is available in the Financial Aid Office or by accessing the Cal Grant website at www.calgrant.org Check with the Financial Aid Office to determine if this form is required.
+In addition to the FAFSA or Cal Dream Act application, a separate form may be required to apply for a Cal Grant, called the GPA Verification Form.
+A GPA Verification Form may be completed and mailed to the California Student Aid Commission.
+The form is available by accessing the Cal Grant website.
+The MJC Student Financial Services Office submits GPA's electronically for students who have completed a minimum of 16 degree-applicable units and have attended MJC within the last five years.
+You may log on to Pirates Net to verify your GPA has been submitted.

 Q. What are college costs?